-Friends House is one of a mere two facilities in Sandy Spring, Maryland.
+Friends House is the sole option we were able to find in Sandy Spring, Maryland.
 We awarded this facility an A overall grade, ranking it in the top 20 percent of all facilities in the nation.
 Based on our analysis, you can not go wrong with this place.
-Scroll down to find this facility's category scores, which are also impressive.
-It would be hard to find any major flaws in this nursing home's profile.
+Scroll down to find this facility's category scores, which are equally impressive.
+You just can't do much better than a straight A profile.

 - Nursing Home